phaserjs/phaser/README.md

 * Group.swap() updates the Z index values properly (thanks @Blank101 #1090)
 * Device now recognises ChromeOS as a desktop (thanks @alvinsight @hilts-vaughan #1091)
 * Fixed Point.rotate bug (thanks @gamedolphin #1107)
+* InputHandler.checkBoundsRect was incorrectly assigning a property in Sprites fixed to the camera being dragged left (thanks @CraigBeswetherick #1093)

 ### p2.js 0.6.0 Changes and New Features